 80+ mmHg.
 Femoral = 70+.
 Carotid only = 60+.

-24. Fluid resuscitation preference order:
+24. Fluid resuscitation preference order per 2026 TCCC Guidelines:

-25. Calcium chloride 1g IV is given after every:
+25. Calcium 1g IV/IO is given:

-26. TXA dose and timing:
+26. TXA dose and timing per 2026 TCCC Guidelines:

 Antibiotics (Updated for Change 25-1)